Sekelenao/SkCsv/README.md

 #### Format export

 Finally, we would like to keep only the plant names in the produced CSV.
 To do this, we will use the map function of the stream API and recreate the lines by keeping only the indexes that interest us.
+Furthermore, to add a twist, we notice that some plant names contain commas.
+However, we still want to export the CSV with commas as separators.
+Well, SkCsv will handle that for us.

 ```java
 public final class Main {